BounceSecurity/www/_posts/2024-01-17-Whats-the-problem-with-Passkeys.markdown

 ## Passkeys Overview

-A passkey an authentication credential, based on the WebAuthN protocol, that relies on public key cryptography, and is defined by the [FIDO2 alliance](https://fidoalliance.org/passkeys/).
+A passkey is an authentication credential, based on the WebAuthN protocol, that relies on public key cryptography, and is defined by the [FIDO2 alliance](https://fidoalliance.org/passkeys/).

 Well, actually the WebAuthN protocol is not that new and is used to authenticate with a USB stick or some other hardware device.
 But that’s not really that useful, especially when talking about B2C applications.
 You can’t expect everyone to purchase a hardware authenticator in order to authenticate to your app.
 And if they lose the device, they’re locked out.
 No recovery is possible.